johnmcphillips/imagelabs/README.md

 - Installs the kube-prometheus-stack Chart

-- Waits for Pod availabitliy
+- Waits for Pod availability

 - Outputs Grafana admin credentials and service URLs